hashgraph/hedera-block-node/server/docs/design/bidi-producer-consumers-streaming.md

 At boot time, the `BlockItemStreamService` will initialize the `StreamMediator` with the LMAX Disruptor RingBuffer.

-When a producer calls the `StreamSink` gRPC method, the `BlockItemStreamService` will create a new `ProducerBlockItemObserver` instance for Helidon to invoke during the lifecycle of the bidirectional connection to the upstream producer.
+When a producer calls the `publishBlockStream` gRPC method, the `BlockItemStreamService` will create a new `ProducerBlockItemObserver` instance for Helidon to invoke during the lifecycle of the bidirectional connection to the upstream producer.
 The `ProducerBlockItemObserver` is constructed with a reference to the `StreamMediator` and to the `ResponseStreamObserver` managed by Helidon for transmitting BlockItemResponses to the producer.